 - For each Process:

-- Identify and define the Process Objective – no objective means no Process!
+- Identify and define the Preferred Outcome – this is mandatory.
+No identified Preferred Outcome means no Process!

-- Identify and document all Triggers that could start this process.
+- Identify and document all Business Triggers that could initiate this process.

-- Identify the Business Functions needed to take the process from the Trigger(s) to each of the Outcomes.
+- Identify the Elementary Business Functions (Process Steps) needed to take the process from the Trigger(s) to each of the Outcomes.

 - Draw the Business Process.